 1. A written petition for removal of an officer shall be filed with the Secretary by any member or group of members of GCBOA alleging improper conduct, malfeasance, dishonesty, gross neglect of duty, or gross incompetence in connection with the performance of the officer’s duties.

 2. The Executive Board shall conduct a due process hearing on the petition.
 The Executive Board, by majority vote, shall make a written recommendation to the membership of GCBOA as to whether the removal shall be upheld or denied with the reasons set forth.
-If the Executive Board denies the petition then, at the next meeting of GCBOA at which there is a special quorum of two thirds of the active membership present, a three-fourths vote of the active members will override the Executive Boards recommendation to deny the petition, thus resulting in the removal of said officer.
+If the Executive Board denies the petition, then, at the next meeting of GCBOA at which there is a special quorum of two thirds of the active membership present, a three-fourths vote of the active members will override the Executive Boards recommendation to deny the petition, thus resulting in the removal of said officer.

 H. The Executive Board will appoint all committees of the GCBOA, with majority rule, as set forth in the FHSAA Officials Handbook, as well as additional committees when deemed reasonable and necessary by the Executive Board.